Crunch-io/ta-da/content/dev/features/r-package-1-18-0.md

 Once a variable has been associated with geographic data, you can use the Crunch webapp to make [beautiful choropleths](https://s.crunch.io/widget/index.html#/ds/b877914954c7e82db199753717ddaef9/row/00001c/column/000003?viz=geo&cp=percent&dp=0&grp=stack) with drag and drop ease.
 We're also working on a new R package for working with Crunch's geographic data, so watch this space for news about that.

-See `?geo` for more detailed documentation and information.
+See [geo](/r/crunch/reference/geo.html) for more detailed documentation and information.

 ## New variable builders